Peoples Department Stores Inc (Trustee of) v Wise: Opinion of the Court

 In a unanimous decision written by Major and Deschamps JJ, the Court upheld the decision of the Court of Appeal, but for different reasons.
 The Court of Appeal had relied heavily on the SCC's ruling in 373409 Alberta Ltd (Receiver of) v Bank of Montreal in reaching its decision.
 However, that case was concerned with the corporation's rights, and not with creditors' rights.
 The reliance was misplaced.

 The Court examined the meaning behind the director duty of care found in section 122(1)(b) of the CBCA.
-In considering the existence of a fiduciary duty owed by directors, the Court examined the wording of section 122(1) and found the duty was owed to the company, and the interests of the company were not be confused with those of the creditors.
+In considering the existence of a fiduciary duty owed by directors, the Court examined the wording of section 122(1) and found the duty was owed to the company, and the interests of the company were not to be confused with those of the creditors.
 When examining the standard of the duty, they noted that the wording "in comparable circumstances" meant an objective standard was required: